Breadcrumbs

 What student support services are available?

-All partner universities offer welcome services for international students, counselling, career advice, language courses, and support for students with special needs.
-Students also benefit from a mentoring programme, buddy systems, and access to student associations.
+All partner Universities of Applied Sciences offer welcome services for international students, counselling, language courses, and support for students with special needs.
+Students also benefit from tutors/mentors, buddy systems, and access to student associations.

-Each partner university offers a wide range of student services beyond what’s listed here.
+Each partner University of Applied Sciences offers a wide range of student services beyond what’s listed here.
 Visit their websites to see the full details of academic, wellbeing, and community support:

 Are there opportunities for internships or part-time work?

-The curriculum includes collaboration with industry partners, and students may find additional internships or part-time jobs depending on local regulations and the job market situation in each location.
+The curriculum includes collaboration with citizens and partners from working life and industries, and students may find additional internships or part-time jobs depending on professional and local regulations and the job market situation in each location.
 Please note that visa conditions may restrict the number of hours you are allowed to work.

 What are the living expenses in Austria, the Netherlands and Finland?